How To Find Stress-Relief

 Starting our day with a balanced breakfast is the best way to set ourselves up for success.
 Even a simple bowl of oatmeal has tons of complex carbs and nutritional benefits.
 The result is an increase in serotonin levels in the brain.
 (Serotonin helps regulate appetite)

 It is vital to choose our meals by analyzing the nutrients in them.
 Taking this step will provide nutrients for our mind and body.
 Eating at home is usually a better alternative.
 One way to do this is to keep fresh, nutritious foods on hand.
 We can keep chopped prepped veggies available.
-Also, be sure to include nuts, fruits, and high fiber snacks during times of stress when we need it the most.
+Also, be sure to include nuts, fruits, and high fiber snacks during times of stress when we need them the most.
 These provide our body with the proper fuel it needs to keep us in motion.

 According to a study by researchers at UCLA, Omega-3 fatty acids reduce surges of stress hormones.
 It helps reduce our risk of heart disease, depression, and other health problems caused by chronic stress.
 Examples of Omega-3 fatty acids include foods like salmon and tuna, nuts, seeds, and plant oils.
 Try incorporating these into your meals, and you will notice the benefits they provide for your mental health.